ImdadMiran17/ImdadMiran17.github.io/_posts/2023-10-13-htb-cozyhosting-writeup.md

 ![Error Page](https://raw.githubusercontent.com/ImdadMiran17/ImdadMiran17.github.io/main/assets/img/cozyhosting-htb/cozyhosting_error.png)

-I googled it and found that it's a `Sprint Boot` framework.
+I googled it and found that it's a `Spring Boot` framework.
 Next, let's search for more directories.
 As it is a spring boot framework, you can use `seclists` spring boot wordlist.
 I used dirsearch.

 ![Found More](https://raw.githubusercontent.com/ImdadMiran17/ImdadMiran17.github.io/main/assets/img/cozyhosting-htb/cozyhosting_dirsearch.png)